mdwaquarahmad/fortune500-rag/README.md

 - **Python**: Chosen for its rich ecosystem of libraries for NLP and document processing
 - **LangChain**: Provides effective abstractions for RAG pipeline components
-- **Streamlit**: Enables rapid UI development with Python, ideal for this application
+- **Streamlit**: Enables UI development with Python, ideal for this application
 - **Chroma DB**: Lightweight vector database with good performance and no external dependencies

 ### Embedding and LLM Selection